Kayaking-canoeing camp at Dal Lake from Saturday

 Speaking on the chances of Indian athletes in the qualifying event, the coach said, "We expect good results in K2 and C1 events in men's category.
 Similarly, there is a lot of expectations from the C2 team in the women's category as well."

-The performance of the players will be assessed during the camp and if needed, selection trials will be organised to pick a final team for Thailand even
+The performance of the players will be assessed during the camp and if needed, selection trials will be organised to pick a final team for the Thailand event.